cosmos/interchain-security/docs/docs/adrs/adr-017-allowing-inactive-validators.md

   * Without inactive validators, this means both alice and bob have to validate.
 But since charlie is inactive, this means bob is *not* in the top N
 * Verify that alice is in the top N, but bob is not

+Checked as part of the e2e test `inactive-vals-topN`.

 ### Scenario 7: Mint does not consider inactive validators

 To compute the inflation rate, only the active validators should be considered.